On this page:

 ++Note that students with Chemistry AP/IB credit must take Chm 130 as a prerequisite to Chm 221.

 If you're unsure about where you're headed (Biology, Biological Chemistry, or Chemistry) you should take Bio 150, Chm 129, Math 131, and Math 133 in your first year.
 This will leave all options open to you.
 In the Fall of your second year you should enroll in Bio 251 and Chm 221.
 At this point (prior to the sprint semester of your second year) you will need to decide if you intend to pursue the Biology, Biological Chemistry, or Chemistry major.
-You must declare a major (download form from the Registrar), and prepare a 4-year plan, prior to registration for your 5th semester.
+You must declare a major (download form from the Registrar; GrinnellShare login required), and prepare a 4-year plan, prior to registration for your 5th semester.

 Planning for off-campus study requires careful consideration.
 It is to your advantage to begin the planning process in your first year.
 If you are planning an off-campus experience you should plan to be away during your 5th, 6th, or 7th semester.
-Biological chemistry and chemistry majors should talk with their advisors about when physics and physical chemistry should be taken in relation to an off-campus experience.
+Biological chemistry and chemistry majors should talk with their advisers about when physics and physical chemistry should be taken in relation to an off-campus experience.

 Independent research is a central part of all three majors.
 It is required for chemistry major, and strongly recommended for biology and biological chemistry majors.